WorldQL/dreamlab-engine/README.md

 - Built-in version control

 ## Setup
-We recommend [using Dreamlab in your browser with no setup required](https://app.dreamlab.gg/). **AI features are currently unavailable locally but we will include documentation on importing your own OpenAI key very soon.**
+We recommend [using Dreamlab in your browser with no setup required](https://app.dreamlab.gg/).
+AI features are currently unavailable locally but we will include documentation on importing your own OpenAI/Anthropic key very soon.
 However, you can run it locally with the following:

 ```bash